themeegg/accordion-for-wp/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is accordion widge shortcode plugin.
+This is accordion widgets/accordion shortcode plugin.
 You can enter all argument of WP_Query to this shortcodes.

 == Description ==